symphonists/wmd_editor/readme.txt

 Change Log
 -------------------------------------------------------------------------------
+Version 1.0.6
+- Fixed typo in extension.driver.php file; not should be able to install.

 Version 1.0.5
  - Updated the WMD library based off of the OpenLibrary version of WMD, and used Robin Brouwer's fork of it.